theforeman/theforeman.org/handbook.md

 - Code follows the style rules mentioned above
 - New Javascript files are added to config/environments/production.rb if not in app.js
 - No new "stylesheet" tags are added to views, they're already in app.css
+- If the function is used in other places, check other places for compatibility

 #### Labels